What We Do

 There are more than 21 million Veterans living in America today.
 Our Veterans have done everything asked of them in their mission to serve our country.
 We believe it is never too late to give them a hero’s welcome.
 We pay tribute and recognize Veteran’s service through our We Honor Veterans program.
 Launched by the National Hospice and Palliative Care Organization in collaboration with the Department of Veterans Affairs (VA), We Honor Veterans improves care Veterans receive from hospice and palliative care partners.
 In 2018, We Honor Veterans recognized Houston Hospice as a Level Four partner, its highest level at the time.Read More

 Houston Hospice believes that “if it’s mentionable, it’s manageable” (Doug Manning).
 Grief support groups are one way to manage grief.
-We are committed to offering support groups to help the patient’s family and other loved ones cope with grief and loss issues.
+We are committed to offering support groups to help the patient’s family and friends cope with grief and loss issues.
 We offer four kinds of support groups.

 Facilitated by Houston Hospice staff and volunteers, these groups are open format and provide on-going support during the grief process.
 Registration is not required and open to adults who have experienced loss by death.